 Overview

 Structural family therapy (SFT) aims to help families with maladaptive structures learn to solve challenges within the family unit.
 Specific goals for therapy depend on individual families.
 Still, the overall treatment goal of SFT is to establish a functional hierarchy that provides stability and flexibility, allowing the family to adapt to changes.
-In SFT, therapists1 observe how family members interact with each other in real life.
+In structural family therapy, therapists1 observe how family members interact with each other in real life.
 This approach is a change from more traditional forms of therapy where the therapist hears about family dynamics from one person.

 Therapists practicing structural family therapy often work with family members to differentiate individual members and the subsystems within them, strengthening the boundaries2 between them and around them while making these boundaries more flexible.
 This approach can make it easier for family members to communicate and encourages families to adjust the rules governing how the family functions.